pjt3232/Logo-Generator/README.md

 ![Screen recording of the application in action](./videos/Logo-Generator-Screen-Recording.mov)

-The examples that were created in the video are also shown in the examples folder in the main directory, so you can look at the generated svg file.
+The examples that were created in the video are also shown in the examples folder in the main directory this allows you can look at the generated svg file.
+The logo.svg file in the finished repo is an example of an svg file generated with all default values.

 ## Contributions
 To contribute to this application, it would be super benefical to offer more shape designs and to allow the colors to be a mixture of colors rather than just one fill color.
 Another contribution could be adding more tests in the shapes.test.js file to make a stronger app with less chances to fail while running.
 Any of the contributions listed would only make this a better application and could definitely be of use.